+Self-Employment Income (continued)

-Туре Countable Earned Income (and Verification) Self- Employment Income (continued) (continued) 2 - Verify actual paid operational expenses related directly to producing the income for the corresponding base period.
+- 2 Verify actual paid operational expenses related directly to producing the income for the corresponding base period.
 Use the previous year's tax statement if it is used to verify the income.
-Use the a/b's records are used to verify the income.
-These actual operational expenses include, but are not limited to: Interest portion of mortgage (principal not allowed) Utility costs paid by the a/b Business related transportation costs 3 - Operational expenses included on tax returns, which are not allowable, m be added back in when computing gross countable income.
-Do not allow depreciation as an operational expense.
-4 - Determination of Countable Gross Business Income If a/b states there has been no change in the business earnings in t past year, base the current year's profits on the prior year's profits. (a) If there are no tax records, use the a/b's business records to determine gross income and operational expenses. (b) Subtract the total operational expenses paid from gross income. (c) Divide by 12 (or the number of months used) to determine a countable net monthly income.
-If a/b states there has been a change in income, apply the Gross Net Ratio (a) Determine ratio between net profit and gross income for last year from a/b's tax return or business records.
+Use the a/b's records or information from suppliers, banks, and purchasers of the goods or services if business records are used to verify the income.
+These actual operational expenses include, but are not limited to: - Interest portion of mortgage (principal not allowed) - Utility costs paid by the a/b - · Business related transportation costs - 3 - Operational expenses included on tax returns, which are not allowable, must be added back in when computing gross countable income.
+Do not allow depreciation as an operational expense. - 4 Determination of Countable Gross Business Income - If a/b states there has been no change in the business earnings in the past year, base the current year's profits on the prior year's profits. - (a) If there are no tax records, use the a/b's business records to determine gross income and operational expenses. - (b) Subtract the total operational expenses paid from gross income. - (c) Divide by 12 (or the number of months used) to determine a countable net monthly income. - If a/b states there has been a change in income, apply the Gross Net Ratio - (a) Determine ratio between net profit and gross income for last year from a/b's tax return or business records.

 Example: Mr. Brown stated that his income in this calendar year is different from last calendar year.
 The net profit was \$1,200 and the gross income was \$6,000 for a 20% profit.

+Net Profit 1200

+Gross Income ÷ 6000

-Net Profit 1200 Gross Net Ratio 20% (b) Determine the actual gross receipts for the current taxable y thus far from the a/b's records and project it for the remaind of the year. he o et rear er
+Gross Net Ratio 20%

+(b) Determine the actual gross receipts for the current taxable year thus far from the a/b's records and project it for the remainder of the year.